 The seriousness of today’s environmental problems calls each of us to deepen not only our knowledge of the natural world, but also our knowledge of self and society.
 We believe the wisest and most effective response to Earth’s urgent ecological challenges will come from people who are scientifically literate, ethically grounded, spiritually aware, and motivated to act.

 - Imagine living your day-to-day life with keen attention to the health of the nature in your community.
 What actions that you currently perform would fit in this life?
 What actions that you currently perform would need to be changed?

 - Think of a time in your life when you were deeply moved by some feature of nature.
 Imagine this feature of nature damaged or destroyed by human behavior.
 How would you use the four action steps to repair this damage?

-Chapter Structure and Website Features
+Healing Earth Structure and Features

 Healing Earth uses several icons to direct your attention to important supplemental readings and videos, text, additional resources, and connections with other sections of the text.
 Become familiar with the appearance of the following icons so that you can recognize them throughout the text.

 Closer Look icons appear in orange margin boxes containing